Houston4444/RaySession/README.md

 What is RaySession ?
 ---------------------

-RaySession is a GNU/Linux session manager for audio programs such as Ardour, Carla, QTractor, Guitarix, Patroneo etc...<br>
+RaySession is a GNU/Linux session manager for audio programs such as Ardour, Carla, QTractor, Guitarix, Patroneo, Jack Mixer, etc...<br>
 The principle is to load together audio programs, then be able to save or close all documents together.<br>
-It communicates with programs using the NSM API, so programs compatible with NSM are also compatible with RaySession.<br>
+Its main purpose is to manage NSM compatible programs, but it also helps for other programs.<br>
 <br>
-RaySession has no vocation to become the hegemonic audio session manager under GNU/Linux, it's simply the best one according to its author's criteria.<br>
-it benefits from a [complete manual](https://raysession.tuxfamily.org/en/manual) as well as a splendid [web site](https://raysession.tuxfamily.org) .<br>
+it benefits from a nice patchbay, a [complete manual](https://raysession.tuxfamily.org/en/manual) as well as a splendid [web site](https://raysession.tuxfamily.org) .<br>

 An integrated client can save and restore JACK connections.<br>
 Except this, RaySession doesn't deals with JACK, the recommended user behavior is to use it when JACK is already started.<br>